Introducing FastAPI

 return {"item_name": item.name, "item_id": item_id}

-The server should reload automatically (because you added --debug
+The server should reload automatically (because you added --debug to the uvicorn command above).

 Interactive API docs upgrade